|Nutritional Guidelines (per serving)|

 - 2 tablespoon lemon juice (the juice from 1 small lemon)

-- Heat an inch or two of water in a saucepan over a medium heat.
-Also, your clarified butter should be warm, but not hot.
+Heat an inch or two of water in a saucepan over a medium heat.
+Also, make sure your clarified butter is warm, but not hot.